NOW HIRING: Engagement Coordinator to lead grassroots organizing and advocacy alongside Black community members in the Cully neighborhood

-Current Job Opportunities with Living Cully Partner Organizations:
+Job Opportunities with the Living Cully Member OrganizationsEmployment at Verde

 NAYA is committed to bringing quality, culturally-specific services to our community members.

 Applicants for our vacancies should have a strong connection to the Native American population, as well as a significant understanding of Native American history, the diversity of the local American Indian/Alaskan Native community, and issues surrounding the Urban Indian experience.

 Trinity Early Learning Center focuses on serving the entire family in a neighborhood environment.
 This is a place where children, parents and staff grow together, dream big and feel a sense of belonging.
 We are always accepting applications for Teachers, Assistant Teachers, and Substitutes.
 If you are interested in applying to join our team, please download and complete the employment application below, then email it to: TELC@trinityportland.org.More Information